ticklemetintine/eleventy-netlify/src/investor/investment-update.md

 permalink: /investor/investment-update.html
 layout: layouts/investor/investment-update.njk
 title: Investment Update
-intro_text: " We continually invest for the long term in line with structural trends, even as we remain watchful of the risks and opportunities arising from disruptive events. "
+intro_text: "We continually invest for the long term in line with structural trends, even as we remain watchful of the risks and opportunities arising from disruptive events. "
 sections: